An Independent Advocacy Campaign pardonjohnkiriakou.com

 TikTok & Shorts — Millions of Views

-Fan-clipped highlights reaching millions across TikTok, Instagram Reels, and YouTube Shorts.
+Fan-clipped highlights reaching millions across TikTok, Instagram Reels, and YouTube Shorts in 2026.

 Watch on TikTok ↗